Danush012/BANK_API/readme.md

 </li>
 </ol>
 <h3>Deployment</h3>
-<p>The API was deployed on Vercel due to issues with Heroku's free-tier requirements, which require a payment method.
-Since I opted not to add a payment method for cautious reasons, <b><u>Vercel</u></b> was used as the deployment platform for easier setup and deployment.</p>
+<p>The API was deployed on Vercel due to limitations in Heroku's free tier, which requires a payment method.
+To avoid adding payment details for cautious reasons, I chose Vercel instead.
+It provided a simpler and more convenient deployment process.</p>
-<b>Vercel Deployment Link: </b> https://bank-api-rust.vercel.app
+<b>Vercel Deployment Link: </b> https://bank-api-blush.vercel.app/
 </ul>
 <h3>Time Taken</h3>
-<p>I spent 2-3 days working on this project with 8 to 12 hours of focussed work, focusing on building the API , testing, and deploying it.</p>
+<p>I dedicated 2–3 days with 8–12 hours of focused work each day to build, test, and deploy the API efficiently.</p>
 <h3>Challenges</h3>
-<p>I ran into some issues with deployment on Heroku due to the payment method, which led me to use Vercel instead.
-I learned a lot about deployment and error handling through this process.</p>
+<p>Faced deployment issues on Heroku due to payment requirements, so I switched to Vercel.
+This experience helped me gain valuable insights into deployment and error handling.</p>